najhassan/najhassan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I have completed my master's degree from the Department of Computer Science, University of Oregon, Eugene, OR.
-Currently, I am working on Generative Graph Models with [Prof Yu Wang](https://yuwang0103.github.io/).
-I also have worked on adversarial learning, object detection and tracking, unsupervised domain adaptation, etc. Before UO, I received my B.Sc. degree in Electrical and Electronics Engineering from the University of Dhaka, Bangladesh.
+Before UO, I received my B.Sc. degree in Electrical and Electronics Engineering from the University of Dhaka, Bangladesh.
+I have worked on object detection and tracking, pose estimation, adversarial learning, unsupervised domain adaptation, etc.

 News
 ======